 In the image on the right, Richards is on the left and Reffell is on the right, Eric is the one in the middle!
 Eric Robot was made of aluminium, not unlike a medieval knight in armour.
 His eyes are white bulbs with red pupils painted on them and his feet are fastened to a box, in which there was a twelve-volt electric motor.
 Inside his body there was another motor, eleven electro-magnets, and about three miles of wiring.
 He could move his arms & his head, and stand up.
 There were two methods of control; by the use of remote wireless where a hidden person was able to answer the questions asked, and secondly by direct control of Eric’s movements using voice control.

 It is not known what happened to Eric after he went to the United States in early 1929.
 WH Richards went on to produce a more expensive robot called George in 1932.
 Alan Herbert carried on his motor business and later expanded into making engineering lathes for a Second World War government contract.
+Alan Herbert Reffell died on 26 October 1979 at The Furniture Shop Bassetts Hill Dormansland in Surrey aged 84.

 Many thanks go to Reuben Hoggett for the information about Eric Robot, more of which can be seen on his cybernetic zoo website.

-News Update: Eric has been recreated in a modern form by the Science Museum following a crowd-funding campaign.
+Eric has been recreated in a modern form by the Science Museum following a crowd-funding campaign.